JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 - compression algorithms

 ### Operations
+These are the same for graphs.

 - Add a node - If using a binnary tree to sort data, compare each item to the node, and then go left if < and right if >, then add it to the end.
 - Remove a node - Delete the node and then re-arrange all the items below to follow the same rules as the origional tree
-- bredth-first search
+- bredth-first traversing (note: traversing is the same as searching!!)
+- depth first traversing (all start at the root node and explore as far a possible before backtracking)
-- pre-order traversing
+  - pre-order traversing (sometimes incorectly called depth first??)
   - post-order traversing
   - in-order traversing

 https://www.tutorialspoint.com/data_structures_algorithms/tree_traversal.htm

-### Pre-order traversing (Depth first)
+### Pre-order traversing
 Visits a node before exploring its subtrees (traverses going down).
 Start at the **root** node, traverse the **left** sub-tree, traverse the **right** sub-tree ↓ ← →

 ![image](https://user-images.githubusercontent.com/72783315/168823124-18340a32-8b4a-466d-843b-2cbee3cf28a1.png)